16 Best Smokey Robinson Love Songs For Your Wedding

 I Second That Emotion

-1967, I Second That Emotion
+Released in 1967 on the album I Second That Emotion

 Everyone was singing this 1967 classic by Smokey Robinson and The Miracles, a Motown hit that still receives regular airplay today on satellite music services.
-Couples that are fans of Robinson’s music sometimes like to play this song as they enter the wedding reception hall.
+Couples who are fans of Robinson’s music sometimes like to play this song as they enter the wedding reception hall.

 Our Love Is Here to Stay